 H31A Introduction to Classical Hebrew Writing

 330A Medieval Hebrew Commentaries

-438A Post-Medieval Hebrew Texts
+438A 8B Contemporary Hebrew Texts

-438B Contemporary Hebrew Texts
+438B

-530A Major Hebrew Works on Halacha
+530A

 530B Supervised Independent Study and Research

-^{} Please note that this represents the typical student day and is subject to certain seasonal modifications.
+\ Please note that this represents the typical student day and is subject to certain seasonal modifications.

 Students who would like to declare a Major in Hebrew Language and Literature should consult the Registrar's Office regarding program requirements and to complete the necessary forms.